GoodnessEzeh/Movie-Seat-Booking-App/README.md

                 ABOUT THE APP
 This app enables the user to choose from a list of movies he/she would like to watch, gives him/her an overview of the seating spaces to choose and the sum total of his/her bookings.
-I built it using technologies like HTML5, CSS and JavaScript.

               TECHNOLOGIES USED
 I built it using HTML5, CSS and JavaScript.